Worried about trading manufactured goods in 2021?

 After 1 January 2021, any authorised representatives and responsible people for any of your products placed on the Great Britain market will have to be based in the UK.
 As such, authorised representatives and responsible people based in the EU will no longer be recognised.

-In summary, rules concerning the placement of manufactured goods on the Great Britain market will be changing after the Brexit transition period (expected to end on 31 December 2020) and the government’s guidance summarised above is aimed to make it easier for you to transition to the new system with minimal disruption.
+In summary, the rules concerning the placement of manufactured goods on the Great Britain market will be changing after the Brexit transition period (expected to end on 31 December 2020) and the government’s guidance summarised above is aimed to make it easier for you to transition to the new system with minimal disruption.
 We understand that these rules are complex and adopting to them may be overwhelming especially during this period when a lot of businesses are facing financial difficulties due to the global COVID-19 circumstances.
 The guidance is also subject to continuous changes which means the task to ensure compliance with the new rules is ongoing.

 How we can help